osquery/osquery/docs/wiki/installation/cli-flags.md

 Check the format of an osquery config and exit.
 Arbitrary config plugins may be used. osquery will return a non-0 exit if the parsing failed.

+`--config_dump=false`

+Request that the configuration JSON be printed to standard out before it is updated.
+In this case "updated" means applied to the active config.
+When osquery starts it performs an initial update from the config plugin.
+To quickly debug the content retrieved by custom config plugins use this in tandem with `--config_check`.

 ### osquery daemon control flags

 `--force=false`